 - Ineffective Implementation of Laws and Rules – We have a large number of laws to protect the rights of the citizens and vulnerable sections of society, but the weak implementation of these laws erodes the faith of the citizens in the Government machinery.

 Functions of Government

 - Self Preservation – It is protecting from external and internal aggression.
-This function is discharged by the Government by raising and maintaining Police, Law Enforcement Agencies, and Indian Armed Forces.
-They are empowered through legislations.
+This function is discharged by the Government by raising and maintaining Police, Law Enforcement Agencies, and the Indian Armed Forces.
+They are empowered through legislation.

 - Supervision and Resolution of Conflicts – Here democracy must be strengthened, ensuring equity to all citizens, setting up conflict resolution mechanisms.

 - Socio-Economic Development – Bringing in measures so that the welfare of the weaker and vulnerable sections of the society are protected.